 Dr. Mona Mofid with the Padres on SunSafety Day

-Dr. Mona Mofid with Gran Fondo Colnago, Alessandro Colnago, Rob Klinsmith, World Champion Paola Bettini, & President of Briko Carlo Boroli (Link to Article)
+Dr. Mona Mofid with Gran Fondo Colnago, Alessandro Colnago, Rob Klinsmith, World Champion Paola Bettini, & President of Briko Carlo Boroli representing the american melanoma foundation (Link to Article)

 Dr. Mona Mofid's Stunning Office Waitroom